arvind-balaji/note-share/README.md

 # Note-Share
 ## Description
 Site with basic posting functionality.
+Has a password protected admin panel for deleting posts.
 Supports link and text posts.
 Data is stored onto a local database (using nedb).

 ## Dependencies
 Make sure you have node and npm installed on your machine.